 Traffic from Tier 1 countries will always convert better than traffic from lower-tier countries.

 Here’s a list of Tier 1 traffic countries (with regard to affiliate marketing):

 If you’re sending traffic from low-tier countries, it may mean you won’t be able to achieve the EPC that you want.

-📝 It should be noted that if an offer is applicable to a low-tier country and is targeting a high-income audience then that traffic may be more valuable than the traffic from higher-tier countries.
+If an offer is applicable to a low-tier country and targets a high-income audience, then that traffic may be more valuable than the traffic from higher-tier countries.

 The actual source of your traffic factors very highly to the level of traffic quality.